Hamilton-Jacobi theory for nonholonomic and forced hybrid mechanical systems: Preliminaries on hybrid dynamical systems and Hamilton--Jacobi theory

 Both of the above PDEs are known as the Hamilton--Jacobi equation.

-Hamilton--Jacobi theory can be given by the following geometrical interpretation \cite{Abraham2008,Carinena2006}.
-Given the Hamiltonian vector field $X_H$ of $H$, we want to find a section $\gamma$ on $\pi_Q: T^\ast Q \to Q$ which maps integral curves of the projected vector field $X_H^\gamma= T \pi_Q \circ X_H \circ \gamma$ into integral curves of $X_H$.
-In other words, we look for a 1-form $\gamma$ on $Q$ such that
+Hamilton--Jacobi theory can be given the following geometrical interpretation \cite{Abraham2008,Carinena2006}.
+Given the Hamiltonian vector field $X_H$ of $H$, we want to find a section $\gamma$ of $\pi_Q: T^\ast Q \to Q$ which maps integral curves of the projected vector field $X_H^\gamma= T \pi_Q \circ X_H \circ \gamma$ {on $Q$} into integral curves of $X_H$.
+In other words, we look for a one-form $\gamma$ on $Q$ such that